ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 * Tenant Scope - Roles within the Tenant Scope allow access to perform tasks at the Tenant and Office 365 administration level.
 By default, there are 51 built-in RBAC roles that can be assigned at this level to ensure least privilege access is implemented.
 * Subscription Scope – Roles within the Subscription Scope allow access to perform tasks within a subscription.
 Subscription roles do not have permissions at the Tenant Scope level.

-Azure AD AD roles can be assigned to groups which can simplify the management of role assignments in Azure AD.
+Azure AD roles can be assigned to groups which can simplify the management of role assignments in Azure AD.

 Privileged Identity Management (PIM) can be leveraged to enhance the Azure RBAC model.
 PIM is an implementation of Just-in-time (JIT) access.
 JIT access ensures that an administrative account only has privileges when required to complete a function.
 JIT aligns to the principal of Zero Standing Privilege.
 Group assignment of Azure AD roles is also supported with PIM.